Tell me about your Dickinson experience.

 What is your favorite memory from your time at Dickinson?

-What advice would you give to today’s students?
+What is one piece of advice you would give to today’s students?

 For those who have never read Howards End by E.M.
 Forster (or who may have missed Emma Thompson in the 1992 film version), it is a book about human connection.
 Margaret Schlegel, the older of two cultivated, well-to-do sisters central to the story, becomes impassioned over the phrase "only connect," which carries two meanings.
 One is a call to unite the opposing elements within each person—what Margaret calls the beast and the monk, the prose and the passion.
 The other is a call to put the greatest energy into personal relations.
 "Only connect!" is the book's epigraph, and whenever E. M. Forster speaks as narrator, he emphasizes the value of personal relationships.